 Admissions standards for the online master of science program in Communicative Sciences and Disorders are the same as the requirements for the on-campus program.

-- Current Resume/CV: Be sure to include any relevant work experience.
+Be sure to include any relevant work experience.

-- Transcripts: Upload copies of transcripts from every postsecondary school you have attended, including study abroad programs and community college, directly into the application.
+Upload copies of transcripts from every postsecondary school you have attended, including study abroad programs and community college, directly into the application.
 Please note that unofficial transcripts must include the following:

-- Full name of the institution (no abbreviations)
+- Name of institution

 - Student name

 - Grading scale (if different than 4.0 scale)

 - Level of study

 If the unofficial transcripts submitted do not meet the above requirements, you will be required to submit official transcripts.